meltoner/agrofelis/README.md

 ![Agrofelis Remote Controller Design and Fabrication figures highlights](components/remote-control/_figures/highlights-remote-control.jpg)

-## Infrastructure provisioning, computing elements and data fusion
+## Infrastructure Provisioning, Computing Elements and Data Fusion

-The [infrastructure provisioning, computing elements and data fusion document](components/connectivity) presents the provision of the main computing elements of the robot and initiation of its services.
-The peripheral elements established and attached to the local Agrofelis WIFI network and its USB hub are enumerated.
-The GPU component and the neural network accelerator tapping to the USB3 interface of the Jetson Nano are presented.
-The Agrofelis Unificator Software, connecting all Agrofelis modules is introduced and its source code and features presented.
-Also provided are lightweight 3D printed structural elements that organize the components in the limited space available for their USB cables and secure the components and the USB hub in their compartment.
+The [infrastructure provisioning, computing elements and data fusion](components/connectivity) document presents the provisioning of the main computing elements for the Agrofelis robot and the initiation of its services.
+The peripheral elements established and attached to the local Agrofelis WiFi network and its USB hub are enumerated.
+In addition, the GPU component and the neural network accelerator tapping to the USBv3 interface of the Jetson Nano are presented.
+The Agrofelis Unificator Software, which connects all Agrofelis modules, is introduced along with its source code and features.
+The document also provides information on lightweight 3D printed structural elements that fit in the limited space available for the USB cables and secure the components and the USB hub in their compartment.
 The document concludes with a list of the components used and indicative suppliers, aiding the replication of the Agrofelis computing and networking systems.

 The complete documentation of the infrastructure provisioning, computing elements and data fusion, is referenced below.